-Maintenance revenue associated with term and perpetual licenses slightly decreased during the three months ended October 31, 2019, compared to the same period a year ago, due to increased subscriptions orders as a percentage of total orders and customers entering into transition agreements to move from term license to subscription services.
+Maintenance revenue associated with term and perpetual licenses decreased by \$0.1 million and \$0.2 million during the three and six months ended January 31, 2020, respectively, compared to the same periods a year ago.
 Maintenance related to subscription arrangements is included in subscription revenue, as maintenance is not quoted or priced separately from the subscription services.
-As a result, we expect an increase in the mix of subscription orders in the future will continue to reduce the growth in or result in lower maintenance revenue.
+As a result, we expect the increase in subscription orders as a percentage of new sales will continue to reduce the growth in or result in lower maintenance revenue in the future.